HadockKali/battleye-user-mode-bypass/README.md

 ## ⚠️ BE Exploit
 ![Build](https://img.shields.io/badge/Build-Passing!-green)

-#### [WARNING] This exploit has been patched by EAC!
-You can still learn from this repository or even research further exploiting.
+#### [WARNING] This exploit has been patched by BattleEye!
+You can still learn from this repository or even research further exploiting using similar tehniques.
 Thank you!

+NOTE: As of April 2023 something similar has been confirmed but I will not be posting it publicaly on GitHub to avoid patching.

 BattlEye exploit, it s**ts on their security, literally.